-After an on-boarding application is completed, we will send a carrier portfolio for your area with a link to the page where contracting will be completed online.
+After an on-boarding application is complete we will send you a link with instructions on how to get started.
+All contracting will be done online.

-The general rule of thumb is to set yourself up to have 15 - 20 leads coming in every week.
+The general rule of thumb is to have 15 - 20 leads coming in every week.

-We highly advise to have $5,400 set aside for the first 3 months for marketing (leads) alone until you can get an established revenue stream.
+We highly advise and recommend having $5,400 set aside for the first three months for marketing (buying leads, etc.) until you can get an established revenue stream.

 Yes, you should, and we strongly suggest it.
 How can you measure your success with a plan and goals?
 You can't.

 A business/marketing plan consists of goals, financial planning, activities to achieve, and how you are going to get to your desired result.